FastRTC Voice Backend¶

 FastRTCVoiceBackend ¶

-VoiceBackendVoiceBackend implementation using FastRTC for WebSocket audio transport.
+VoiceBackendVoiceBackend implementation using FastRTC for WebRTC and WebSocket transport.

-This backend is a pure transport — it delivers raw audio frames via the on_audio_received callback.
+Supports all three FastRTC transport modes (WebRTC, WebSocket, Telephone).
+Delivers raw audio frames via on_audio_received callback.
 All audio intelligence (VAD, denoising, diarization) is handled by the AudioPipeline.

 -